 How to Choose the Right LED Colour Temperature

 When you choose LEDs to light your home, what you’re actually choosing is energy-efficiency, longevity and versatility.
-LEDs come in a wide variety of colour temperatures, so read on for the LED Monkey guide How to Choose the Right LED Colour Temperature.
+LEDs come in a number of colour temperatures, so read this LED Monkey guide to choosing the right one!

 Why Are LEDs Able to Generate Different Colours?